Bridget Westfall: Storylines

 In Season 4, Bridget is seen giving advice to Vera about Ferguson.
 It is also shown that Bridget and Franky are continuing their relationship in secret which is later discovered by Vera.
 Vera then confronts Bridget over her relationship and threatens to sack her and have Franky's parole revoked.
 Bridget later has dinner with Vera and Franky where they discuss Ferguson's petition to be moved to general where Franky realises Ferguson wants Top Dog.
 Bridget later interviews Ferguson where Ferguson exposes facts about Vera to which Bridget calls Ferguson "a cunt".
 After Ferguson's release into general, Bridget has a meeting with Vera to discuss the impact on the women from Ferguson's arrival.
 After Ferguson's sexual assault, Bridget interviewed her, Ferguson denied everything to Bridget.
 Bridget then sat in the meeting where Vera quizzed the other officers about how the attack had happened.
 Bridget suggests after the meeting that the attack could have been self-inflicted.
 Bridget offers her support to Kaz Proctor when her father passes away.
 Bridget then visits Allie Novak when drugs were found in her cell.
 Bridget was concerned when Allie told her that Bea was her reason not to use drugs.
 Bridget expresses her concerns about Bea to Will and Vera during a discussion over a vote for Top Dog.
 Bridget discusses options with Kaz over Kaz' long jail sentence.
-Bridget listens with Vera as Boomer pleads to goto the hospital with Maxine Conway for her cancer operation.
+Bridget listens with Vera as Boomer pleads to go to the hospital with Maxine Conway for her cancer operation.
 Bridget questions the likelihood where Vera admits it's slim.
 Bridget visits Sonia in her cell the following day.
 Sonia talks about her respect for Liz to Bridget.
 Bridget later talks to Bea at Bea's request where they talk about sexuality and Bea's future.
 After an attack on Bea by Ferguson, Bridget takes a pivotal role in helping Bea through it.
 Bridget informs Bea of what happened.
 Bridget asks Bea about the self-inflicted scars on her legs.
 Bridget then tells Vera and Will that Bea is clinically depressed and is self-harming.
 Bridget asks Liz and Sonia about Bea's state to which Liz says she only saw Bea in a blank state when Debbie died.
 Bridget fetches Bea after calling Franky to visit Bea.
 Bridget tries to help Doreen over her wanting Josh back in Wentworth but Doreen doesn't like Bridget's advice and storms out.
 Bridget visits Bea and informs her that Allie is still in a critical condition.